samirkarimov/csharp-interview-questions-and-answers/README.md

 26. Explain Jagged Arrays in C#?
 27. Can we use “this” inside a static method in C#?
 28. What are value types in C#?
 C#-da deyer tipleri nedir ne demekdir?
 30. What are reference types in C#?
+C# da referans tipleri nedir?
 31. Can we override private virtual method in C#?
 32. Explain access modifier – “protected internal” in C#?
 33. In try block if we add return statement whether finally block is executed in C#?